urbanjost/M_intrinsics/docs/intrinsics.md

 of the _real_ component of **x** is **log(huge(x))**.

-**exp** being elemental, when X is an array (real or complex), the function is applied element‐wise, returning an array of the same shape.
+**exp** being elemental, when X is an array (real or complex), the function is applied element-wise, returning an array of the same shape.

     Numerical Considerations

-     For very large real X, the result may overflow to infinity in finite‐precision arithmetic.
+     For very large real X, the result may overflow to infinity in finite-precision arithmetic.
 For very small (negative) real X , the result approaches zero.
 Complex inputs with large imaginary parts may produce results with significant numerical errors due to the trigonometric functions involved.